greaterthan/Guide-to-Cobudgeting/use-case-outlandish.md

 # Case Study: [**Outlandish**](https://outlandish.com/)

-#### A w_eb services consultancy based in London, Outlandish is a worker owned cooperative.
+##### A w_eb services consultancy based in London, Outlandish is a worker owned cooperative.
 They spend their member dividends in Cobudget as a way to fund new work that they care about.
 This is an interview with a member about how they have been using Cobudget._

+**How do they use cobudget? **To democratically distribute their dividends to all cooperative members and make it easy for them to invest it in work they care about.

+**What type of activities do they fund? **New tech products, social impact projects that need software, match funding of international initiatives.

 ## Total in Funded Buckets =£192,450  \| No. of funded buckets = 34